Anguscgm/BRUG_BDMCMC/README.md

 -n  String, the path to the file of the sample sizes by group.
 -B  Integer, the initial value of b.
 -g  String, the path to the file of g prior.
--t  String, the path to the file of T_s.
--T  String, the path to the file of T_i.
 -K  String, the path to the file of initial K.
--d  String, the path to the file of initial D_s.
+-S  String, the path to the file of S.
 -D  String, the path to the file of initial D.
 -z  String, the path to the file of \beta_0.
 -o  String, the path to the file of \beta_1.